 Even if you paid using the “Goods and Services” option you may not fare any better.
 We’ve seen conflicting accounts of whether PayPal will cover sales of Airsoft guns via their platform as in their Terms they do not allow:

 So to put it simply, if you bought a Replica Imitation Firearm via PayPal you’re probably out of luck, but most other items should be fine.

 An ounce of prevention is worth a pound of Cure

 It may be stating the obvious, but it is better to avoid being scammed in the first place.
 If you follow these simple rules you shouldn’t go far wrong.

-- Don’t pay for any Airsoft items by PayPal “Friends and Family”- no matter what story the seller comes up with.
+- Don’t pay for any Airsoft items by PayPal “Friends and Family” or PayPal Pools- no matter what story the seller comes up with.

 - Make sure that the seller’s PayPal name and address details match the name they are using to sell the item.